aragon/dao-templates/kits/multisig/readme.md

 ## Deploying templates

-After deploying ENS, APM and AragonID.
-Change `index.js` ENS address for the deployment network.
+After deploying ENS, APM and AragonID, just run:

-Then just:

 ```
 npm run deploy:rinkeby
 ```

+The network details will be automatically selected by the `arapp.json`'s environments.

 ## Permissions